 - Assistance with eating, meal preparation, and grocery shopping

 - Assisting, monitoring, or prompting the client to complete the above items

-- Redirection, monitoring or observation that are integral part of personal care plan in the above items.
+- Redirection, monitoring, or observation that are an integral part of personal care plan in the above items.

 - Redirection and intervention for behavior, including observation and monitoring.